Can I Still Get a Mortgage Loan With a Few Late Payments?

 If you are planning to apply for a mortgage in the near future, focus on getting your credit in the best shape possible beforehand.
 Here are five steps to take to improve your credit before you apply for a new loan:

 1. Review your credit reports.
 Know what's in your credit history.
-You can order a free copy of your credit report annually from each of the three national credit bureaus (Experian, TransUnion and Equifax) at www.annualcreditreport.com.
+You can order a free copy of your credit report weekly from each of the three national credit bureaus (Experian, TransUnion and Equifax) at www.annualcreditreport.com.
 You can also view your Experian credit report for free at any time.

 2. Check your credit score.
 You can order your Experian credit score for free online.
 Pay close attention to the risk factors provided with your score.
 These factors can help you understand what is affecting your score the most and what you can do to improve it.